 Remove Car Paint Scratches Prevention Tips

 Washing your car isn’t just about removing the dirt and making it look shiny.
-Accumulated dirt can also cause scratches especially if you decide to scrape it off the surface.
+Accumulated dirt can also cause scratches, especially if you decide to scrape it off the surface.
 Stains and grimes are better treated using car soaps.
 Your dashboard can also suffer the same plight if you don’t clean it regularly.

-Make it a habit to clean your vehicle weekly or monthly depending on how soiled it could be during your use.
+Make it a habit to clean your vehicle weekly or monthly, depending on how soiled it could be during your use.
 Before applying washing detergents, make sure to give the car a quick rinse using a low-pressure hose.

 If you’re washing your own, it’s advisable to use the two-bucket method.
 This way, you’ll separate the clean soapy water from the ones you used to wash the dirt off the rag or foam.
-Most car owners tend to use a single bucket where soap and dirt mixed up.
+Most car owners tend to use a single bucket where soap and dirt are mixed up.
 When you use this dirty and soapy water, you’re just bringing the dirt back to the vehicle.

 If you’re washing your own, never use toilet brushes.
 These have strong bristles that can scratch your car in the process of cleaning.
-You may not see it with the suds on, but when it’s time for drying, you’re doomed to fixing big scratches.
+You may not see it with the suds on, but when it’s time for drying, you’re doomed to fix big scratches.

 Take time to hand dry your car.
-Use microfiber to remove the moisture, and if you don’t have one, use a cotton towel.
+Use a microfiber towel to remove the moisture, and if you don’t have one, use a cotton towel.
 Your car’s paint is like a baby’s skin.
 Use non-abrasive cleaning materials as a means of how to remove scratches from car paint.

 Sometimes, cleaning isn’t the cause of scratches.
-It can be the falling branches or you missed the barrier in the parking lot.
+It can be the falling branches, or you missed the barrier in the parking lot.
 Waxing will give your car a layer of protection.
 This may not dodge the scratch completely, but it will make it shallower.

-Vinyl wraps are a bit expensive than waxing, but if you want a surefire way to avoid scratches, this is a good investment.
+Vinyl wraps are a bit more expensive than waxing, but if you want a surefire way to avoid scratches, this is a good investment.
 Detailers will wrap a thin layer of vinyl on which you can choose the color and style.
-It can last for years depending on the frequency of use.
+It can last for years, depending on the frequency of use.

 This will be glued to your car using paint-friendly adhesives.
 You can ask a detailer near your place about this and if he can accommodate your budget.
 Anyway, you don’t need to get your car fully covered.
-If scratches tend to happen in the hood part, you can just ask for it to be wrapped as a way on how to remove scratches from car paint.
+If scratches tend to happen in the hood part, you can ask for it to be wrapped as a way how to remove scratches from car paint.